HRV and Caffeine

 For HRV optimization:

-Timing: - Delay first caffeine 60-90 minutes after waking (cortisol timing) - Last caffeine 8-10 hours before bed - For most people: coffee between 9 AM and 2 PM
+Timing: - Some practitioners delay first caffeine 60-90 minutes after waking (theoretical, based on cortisol timing — not directly studied) - Last caffeine 8-10 hours before bed - For most people: coffee between 9 AM and 2 PM

 Amount: - Moderate consumption (200-400mg/day) generally fine - That's roughly 2-4 cups of coffee - More isn't necessarily better for performance - Excessive caffeine can chronically elevate stress hormones